kodexa-labs/aws-eks-cdk/README.md

 It is assumed that the reader is familiar with GitHub.

 ## CDK Prerequisites

-##what is this again?????
-before instaling cdk
-run in cmd prompt:   Is that right) helm install kodexa kodexa/kodexa -f values.yaml

 Several other programs / toolkits will be installed and used.
 References and links to relevant pages are provided.

 First up, install CDK on your machine, see [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) \[1\].